cc32d9/eos-work-proposals/001_EOS_History_Database/001_01_proposal.md

 Apache Kafka is a powerful and flexible message queue, and it allows storing the whole volume of events on a filesystem, allowing the consumers read from any position in the past.
-Very likely it would also prevent from loss of messages during during the service shutdown or restart.
+Very likely it would also prevent from loss of messages during the service shutdown or restart.

 Once the storage and data delivery is resolved, a number of APIs and web services need to be built in order to allow external users retrieve the